 To be eligible for admission into this programme an applicant must meet the following requirements:

-The minimum duration for completing the PhD (Finance) program is three calendar years while the maximum is six calendar years.
+The minimum duration for completing the PhD (Finance) program is three calendar years (9 trimesters), while the maximum is six calendar years.

 This program incorporates both coursework and research.
 Coursework requires face-to-face student-lecturer interaction, and both are required have physical presence in the assigned classrooms for teaching and learning to take place.
 In. the course work component of the program, students will cover eight core courses and 2 elective courses for a total of ten courses.
 The courses will be covered through the following approaches: